calimero-archive/docs/docs/getting_started/bridge_console.md

 ### Cross-shard allow regex rule

-The account allow regex rule grants permission to specific accounts, enabling them to utilize the bridge for token transfers.
+The cross-shard allow regex rule grants permission to specific accounts, enabling them to utilize the bridge for token transfers.

-To add an account allow regex rule:
+To add an allow regex rule:

 - Click on the **Add new rule** button
 - In the input field, enter a regex pattern that matches the desired accounts for bridging.